26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

 Watch out for small dogs

 The smaller the dog, the more likely it is to be aggressive.
 Sorry, small pet owners, but we’ve seen it firsthand.
 We’ve also seen plenty of sweet-tempered pit bulls.
+Here are some more myths about pit bulls that you should stop believing.

 We’re animal lovers

-While store employees aren’t “experts,” most of them truly love animals and can’t stand to see them mistreated.
+While pet superstore employees aren’t “experts,” most of them truly love animals and can’t stand to see them mistreated.
 That’s why so many of us have homes full of unwanted hamsters, bearded dragons, and guinea pigs.
 Believe it!
 As if you needed more reasons to love animals, check out these 9 fun ways pets make you smarter, stronger, and more relaxed.

 Sales aren’t always good